vsphere-tmm/Supervisor-Services/README.md

-# vSphere Service Catalog
+# Supervisor Service Catalog

-Discover current vSphere Services offered to support modern applications on vSphere with Tanzu.
+Discover current Supervisor Services offered to support modern applications through vSphere Services.
 New Service will be added overtime with the goal to continue to empower your DevOps communities.

 *Supervisor Service are only avalaible with Supervisor Cluster enabled using NSX-T*